mininet/mininet.github.com/source/index.markdown

 <div class="frontpageparagraph">
 Mininet is actively developed and supported, and is released under a permissive BSD Open Source license.
+We encourage you to
+<a href="/contribute">contribute</a>  code, bug
-We encourage contribution of code, bug reports/fixes, documentation, and anything else that can improve the system!
+reports/fixes, documentation, and anything else that can improve the system!
 </div>